 2. Surround prospects all the time, in all channels, throughout the buying process

-It’s so hard to get in touch with leads these days.
+Buyers rarely respond to a single outreach channel, and most won't reply to cold email alone.
 That’s why it’s necessary to surround your prospects throughout the buying process and across all channels.

 At UserGems, what we do from a sales and marketing perspective in this stage is to have a lot of signals that ultimately add up to a full story.
 This means making sure that in the short 2 seconds here and there a prospect sees one of our ads, they understand who we are and what we’re doing.